cferdinandi/adventure/content/gm.md

 - Take the main plot from a favorite movie or story and change some of the details.
 - Mash-up stories for a few different books or movies to create something unique.
 - Is there a superpower you wish you had or a mythical place you wish you could visit?
 What would happen if it were real?
-- Take a look at some of the [maps at 2-Minute Tabletop](https://2minutetabletop.com/).
+- Take a look at some of the maps on [Dyson Logos](https://dysonlogos.blog/maps/) and [2-Minute Tabletop](https://2minutetabletop.com/).
 Imagine exploring them.
 What cool stuff would your adventurers find there?